-- Alliterative Name: Aside from Junkie Harry and Nameless Thug (although his shotgun armed version is named Double Dave in the game files), enemies follow this trope and are named: Tackdriver Tim, Operator Orville, Grenadier Glenn, Businesslike Ben, Juggernaut Jimmy, and Jacketed Jake.
+- Alliterative Name: Many of the enemies follow this trope.
+Examples include Tackdriver Tim, Operator Orville, Grenadier Glenn, Businesslike Ben, Juggernaut Jim, and Jacketed Jake.

 - Boom, Headshot!: Officers are able to perform the Mozambique Drill when using a pistol at close range, where they will fire two quick shots and perform a headshot with the third.
 The headshot is a guaranteed kill that ignores any armor, which is extremely helpful in dealing with armored enemies who otherwise may require over a dozen bullets to kill.

-- Cold Sniper: While the player will never actually see the sniper in person, his voice tone, while calm and professional, can be off-putting to some people.
+- While the player will never actually see the sniper in person, his voice tone, while calm and professional, can be off-putting to some people.

 - Parodied in the official web comic, where the officers assume this trope is in play, but the sniper is revealed to a obese man sitting comfortably in his chair and listening to music while surrounded by various types of junk food.

-- Elite Mooks: While most of the game's enemies are outmatched in one-on-one combat even by low-level troopers with no perks and basic equipment, Mooks with assault rifles and body armor (Operator Orville, Grenadier Glen, and Juggernaut Jim) are a very different story.
+- Elite Mooks: While most of the game's enemies are outmatched in one-on-one combat even by low-level troopers with no perks and basic equipment, Mooks with assault rifles and body armor such as Operator Orville are a very different story.